arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 #### 3.5.1 Payments to Contractors

-This work will be carried out on an ongoing basis
+This work will be carried out on an ongoing basis.

 - check with Delivery Managers to ensure contractor invoices are accurate
 - make prompt payments to contractors (e.g. batched payments Tuesday morning)